-- 7.1.1 Land use and development in each of the Secondary Plan Areas shall be governed by the individual Secondary Plans.
+- 7.1.1 The Secondary Plans shall generally conform to, and not conflict with, the Guiding Principles and Objectives of Section 2 and the policies of this Plan. - 7.1.2 Land use and development in each of the Secondary Plan Areas shall be governed by the individual Secondary Plans.
 Secondary Plans shall generally provide more detailed policy direction than the Official Plan with respect to specific issues related to the Secondary Plan Areas.
-With the exception of the Keswick Business Park Secondary Plan, each Secondary Plan shall contain, at minimum, policies related to the following matters: - the provision of residential, employment, community facilities, open space, commercial services and/or other proposed land uses; - (b) sanitary sewage and water supply services; - (c) transportation; - (d) protection of the natural environment; - (e) identification of development staging and financing of development; - (f) urban design; and - (g) policies addressing other implementation measures
+With the exception of the Keswick Business Park Secondary Plan, each Secondary Plan shall contain, at minimum, policies related to the following matters: - (a) The provision of residential, employment, community facilities, open space, commercial services and/or other proposed land uses; - (b) Sanitary sewage and water supply services; - (c) Transportation; - (d) Protection of the natural environment; - (e) Identification of development phasing, triggers staging and financing of development; - (f) Urban design; and - (g) Policies addressing other implementation measures - 3.19.2.3 The incorporation of the Natural Features and Greenlands System Study will be considered when the Secondary Plans are reviewed.
+Furthermore, additional studies on the natural features may be required at that time.
+This was directed by Council in their receipt and endorsement of the Natural Features and Greenlands System Study in 1996.